SchleunigerAG/WinEC7_Qt5.3.1_Fixes/README.md

 - add infix for plugin dlls
 - fix font handling to be able to load a font from filesystem
 - fix for creating screenshots

+All changes in existing files are marked with the following banner CHANGES SCHLEUNIGER AG, DATE START xxx
+CHANGES SCHLEUNIGER AG, DATE END